This avocado soap recipe includes fresh avocado, avocado oil and lots of pampering shea butter. It's a real treat for your skin!

-Shea butter has long been known for it's emollient powers to remedy and heal dry skin.
-It's a great moisturizer for whipped body butter and adds a certain amount of hardness to a bar of soap.
-But the secret weapon that shea butter and avocado oil add to soap are unsaponifiables.
+- Shea Butter has long been known for its emollient powers to remedy and heal dry skin.
+It adds moisturizing properties and some hardness to a bar of soap.

-If you've never made cold process soap before I recommend you read about lye safety, my beginner's tutorial and list of equipment needed.
+If you've never made cold process soap before, you can read more about lye safety, my beginner's tutorial, and the equipment needed first.

 Disclaimer: This post contains affiliate links, meaning at no additional cost to you will I earn a commission, if you decide to click through and make a purchase.